 Sri Lanka is blessed with stunning beaches and Negombo is one of them.
 You can relax at one of the beach shack or go for a speed boat ride.
 The beach is also famous for Kite surfing though we did not have time for that.
 But after a hearty meal, we went for a long walk and met some friendly locals at the beach.
 Don’t get surprised if you find Idli and Vada being sold at one of food carts on the beach.

 Pick up artifacts and souvenirs back home

 Souvenirs not only trigger sweet travel memories, they also make great decorative accents.
 Make the best use of your time and bring back travel memories to cherish from this beautiful country back home.
-There are a lot of wooden artifacts and small trinkets sold at various shops especially wooden figurines, wooden devil masks, silverwares, wooden wall hangings, brass lamps, pottery, jewelry box and the famous hand looms and bathik items.
+Wooden artifacts and small trinkets are sold at various shops especially wooden figurines, wooden devil masks, silverwares, wooden wall hangings, brass lamps, pottery, jewelry box and the famous hand looms and batik items are quite popular.

 How to get Sri Lanka Transit VISA